Smallpox: Complications

 Complications of smallpox arise most commonly in the respiratory system and range from simple bronchitis to fatal pneumonia.
 Respiratory complications tend to develop on about the eighth day of the illness and can be either viral or bacterial in origin.
 Secondary bacterial infection of the skin is a relatively uncommon complication of smallpox.
 When this occurs, the fever usually remains elevated.

 Other complications include encephalitis (1 in 500 patients), which is more common in adults and may cause temporary disability; permanent pitted scars, most notably on the face; and complications involving the eyes (2% of all cases).
 Pustules can form on the eyelid, conjunctiva, and cornea, leading to complications such as conjunctivitis, keratitis, corneal ulcer, iritis, iridocyclitis, and atrophy of the optic nerve.
 Blindness results in approximately 35–40% of eyes affected with keratitis and corneal ulcer.
 Hemorrhagic smallpox can cause subconjunctival and retinal hemorrhages.
 In 2–5% of young children with smallpox, virions reach the joints and bone, causing osteomyelitis variolosa.
 Bony lesions are symmetrical, most common in the elbows, legs, and characteristically cause separation of the epiphysis and marked periosteal reactions.
 Swollen joints limit movement, and arthritis may lead to limb deformities, ankylosis, malformed bones, flail joints, and stubby fingers.

-Between 65 and 80% of survivors are marked with deep pitted scars (pockmarks), most prominent on the face.
+Between 65 and 80% of survivors conserve indelible white scars.